On Design: Don’t iPhone and drive

 I don’t have a Blackberry, but I know that they have a great wheel on the side that makes them incredibly easy and powerful to use.
 You can scroll through emails and read them with one hand no problem.

-I don’t have an iPhone yet, and likely won’t get one when they are available, but I can see just from the reviews and the pictures that everything is dependant on the touch screens.
+I don’t have an iPhone yet, and likely won’t get one when they are available, but I can see just from the reviews and the pictures that everything is dependent on the touch screens.
 There are no mechanical buttons or wheels.
 Unless you are one of those people with unbelievable dexterity that can flip a coin through your fingers with one hand, I really doubt you will be able to check your email on the iPhone with one hand.
 Strictly because of this, I don’t see too many CEO’s (or millions of other busy business people) using the iPhone on a regular basis.

 Jason Fried also thinks the iPhone’s lack of touchy feelyness and the fact that you are forced to look at it could be a concern.